 This is the same for almost everyone.
 Rent and mortgage are a reality for most people, so make sure to include this in your necessary expenses.
 If your homeowner’s insurance is not paid with your monthly mortgage payment, make sure to add this to your expenses.
 If you do any work from home like I do, make sure you include expenses such as phone and internet.
 If you do include phone expenses in your budget, make sure to shop around and get the best deal.
 If you are married or have a significant other, sharing a plan can be a little more affordable.

 Do you need to drive to work every day?
 If you do, you will want to include gas expenses in your budget.
 Looking at your past bank statements will give a pretty good estimate on how much money you are spending on gas every month.
 I know I fill up my car about three times a month, so that works out to be around $160 for gas expenses every month.
 This is a great category to look over and start eliminating or reducing expenses.
 Do you really need a car or is public transportation available to you?
 Look over your auto insurance.
 Do you really need all of that coverage with the lowest deductible?
-Give your car insurance carrier a call and find out your options.
+Give your car insurance carrier a call and find out your options and consider shopping around to find a lower rate.
 It’s great to cut costs, but make sure you are still realistic.
 Don’t sell your car thinking you will take public transportation, only to never get on a bus.

 Once you have all of your “starting point” expenses listed, its time to add them up.
 This will tell you how much money you will need to pay yourself every month.
 Essentially, this is your paycheck.